virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

       The maximum length of one command line and of one output line.
       Default: 80

-  * CONFIG_NSH_DISABLE_SEMICOLON
-      By default, you can enter multiple NSH commands on a line with each command separated by a semicolon.
-You can disable this feature to save a little memory on FLASH challenged platforms.
-      Default: n

-  * CONFIG_NSH_CMDPARMS
-     If selected, then the output from commands, from file applications, and from NSH built-in commands can be used as arguments to other commands.
-The entity to be executed is identified by enclosing the command line in back quotes.
-For example,

-       set FOO `myprogram $BAR`

-     Will execute the program named myprogram passing it the value of the environment variable BAR.
-The value of the environment variable FOO is then set output of myprogram on stdout.
-Because this feature commits significant resources, it is disabled by default.

-  * CONFIG_NSH_TMPDIR
-     If CONFIG_NSH_CMDPARMS is selected, then function output will be retained in a temporary file.
-In that case, this string must be provided to specify the full path to a directory where temporary files can be created.
-This would be a good application of RAM disk: To provide temporary storage for function output.

-  * CONFIG_NSH_MAXARGUMENTS
-     The maximum number of NSH command arguments.
-Default: 6

-  * CONFIG_NSH_ARGCAT
-     Support concatenation of strings with environment variables or command output.
-For example:

-       set FOO XYZ
-       set BAR 123
-       set FOOBAR ABC_${FOO}_${BAR}

-     would set the environment variable FOO to XYZ, BAR to 123 and FOOBAR to ABC_XYZ_123.
-If NSH_ARGCAT is not selected, then a slightly small FLASH footprint results but then also only simple environment variables like $FOO can be used on the command line.

   * CONFIG_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that are permissable.
 Default: 3